Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now it's time to move on to our final game, Lightning Fill In The Blank.
-Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can, each correct answer now worth two points.
+Now onto our final game, Lightning Fill In The Blank.
+Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
+Each correct answer is now worth two points.
 Bill, can you give us the scores?

-BILL KURTIS: Maeve has two.
-Amy has two.
-And Joel has three.
-There you go.
+BILL KURTIS: Well, Luke has five, Negin has six, and Roxanne has six.

-SAGAL: All right.
-So Maeve and Amy are tied.
-I'm going to arbitrarily decide that, Maeve, you get to go first.
-All right?

-SAGAL: The clock will start when I begin your first question.
-Fill in the blank, Maeve.
-Early on Thursday, Vice President Pence certified blank's election win.
+SAGAL: All right, Luke.
+You are in second place.
+You're up first.
+The clock will start when I begin your first question.
+Fill in the blank.
+On Wednesday, Mitch McConnell said he wouldn't reconvene the Senate for President Trump's blank trial until after Joe Biden's inauguration.

 (SOUNDBITE OF BELL)